California Western -- Financial Aid Office - LoansCalifornia Western -- Financial Aid Office - Loans

 Federal Perkins Loan: A limited number of these low-interest, fixed rate loans are made available to students with high need each year.

-Federal Direct Stafford Loan: Stafford loans have a fixed interest rate of 6.8% (for loans made after July 1, 2006) and can provide up to $20,500 per academic year.
+Federal Direct Stafford Loan: Unsubsidized Stafford Loans for graduate students have a fixed interest rate of 5.41% (for loans made between July 1, 2013 and June 30, 2014) and can provide up to $20,500 per academic year.

-Federal Direct Graduate PLUS Loan: Direct Graduate PLUS loans have a fixed interest rate of 7.9% under Direct Loans and can provide up to the student's cost of attendance minus other aid.
+Federal Direct Graduate PLUS Loan: Graduate PLUS loans have a fixed interest rate of 6.41% (for loans made between July 1, 2013 and June 30, 2014) and can provide up to the student's cost of attendance minus other aid.

 Private Loans and Bar Loans: Generally more expensive and less flexible than federal loans, private student loans are best used to meet costs only if ineligible for federal student loans, or in very specific circumstances.
 Most private loans can provide up to the student's cost of attendance minus other aid.